moustafa19m/backend-zarf-tareq/README.md

 ### Installation ###
 For the backend of this project, we are using node.
 Make sure you have the latest version of node installed on your device.
 [Get Node here.](https://nodejs.org/en/)

-Once you have node installed, run the follow command to insall all dependencies
+Once you have node installed, cd into your cloned directory and run the follow command to insall all dependencies

 > npm install